 Cellulitis can affect any region of the body, and commonly affects a lower limb.
 Clinical presentations include skin erythema without a well-defined border, increased skin temperature, swelling of the affected area, and regional lymphadenopathy and lymphangitis.
 Additionally, systemic features such as fevers and rigors may also be present.

 If the infection spreads to deeper tissues, complications can occur, such as soft-tissue abscess, infectious myositis, necrotizing fasciitis, or osteomyelitis.
+Occasionally sepsis may result.
 Special consideration should be given to geriatric patients, in whom cellulitis of the lower extremities is more likely to develop into thrombophlebitis.

 Cellulitis occurs after disruption of the skin and invasion of the subcutaneous tissues by microorganisms that may be skin flora, such as beta-hemolytic streptococci (most often), Staphylococcus aureus (including methycillin-resistant), or other bacteria.
 Patients with peripheral vascular disease or diabetes mellitus are particularly susceptible to cellulitis since minor injuries to the skin or cracked skin in the feet or toes can serve as a point of entry for infection.

 Ultrasound is usually the first investigation to evaluate a clinical suspicion of cellulitis.
 Normally the subcutaneous tissue is hypoechoic with few hyperechoic strands (representing connective tissue).
 Above this, there is a narrow, relatively hyperechoic epidermal-dermal layer.
-Muscular fascia lie deep to the subcutaneous layer.
+Muscular fascia lies deep to the subcutaneous layer.

 sonographic hallmarks of cellulitis include abnormal echogenicity and increased thickness of the dermis with indistinct "haziness" and increased echogenicity of the subcutaneous tissue